 My Observations

-This is a in reality clever thing, actually, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.
+This is a extremely clever thing, basically, instead of being the usual Panarello sheath covering the steam pipe which constantly sucks in air, it has a setting to allow you to block the holes.

 So you keep it at the “cappuccino” setting for as long as you want to aerate the milk for, and then change it to the hot milk setting, which covers the air intake, so you just continue to heat and spin the milk (spin meaning a vortex is created which distributes the bubbles) until you reach the desired milk temperature.

-You don’t have to use the Panarello, if you prefer just slide the Panarello off and utilize the pipe below as a steam wand.
-Basically beware that the rubber pipe might pop off at some point, scaring the BLEEP out of you!
-If this happens, just utilize a cable tie to keep the pipe in place.
+You don’t have to utilize the Panarello, if you prefer just slide the Panarello off and use the pipe below as a steam wand.
+Just beware that the rubber pipe might pop off at some point, scaring the BLEEP out of you!
+If this occurs, really utilize a cable tie to keep the pipe in place.

 Check Price – Amazon UKCheck Price – Currys